 In order to raise the profile of Americana music in the UK, in October 2012 Bob formed the UK branch of the US based Americana Music Association with fellow independent agent Bob Butler (Grapevine Music Agency) and Paul Spencer and Ken Ansell from one of the first totally Americana only music festivals in the UK, Maverick Festival.
 It has evolved since then and hosted their first conference at the Maverick Festival in Suffolk in July 2013 and their first AMA-UK (as it is known as) Awards show in Hackney, London in February 2016.
 Bob decided to step down from the day to day running of the AMA-UK to focus on the agency but remains an Associate Director and loyal supporter.

-Rebecca Kemp joined BPA Live in August 2013 and Jim Walker joined in February 2016 on a freelance basis to work alongside Bob booking tours.
-The focus is still on credible musicians from America and Canada, but also homegrown acts in the UK.
-He has a long standing working relationship with both Rebecca and Jim and they wanted to develop their contacts in North America and in the UK within an established agency.
-Rebecca represents Amanda Rheaume and Annabelle Chvostek and Jim represents Tim Easton, Sid Griffin, Robert Vincent, Ags Connolly amongst many others.
+Rebecca Kemp joined BPA Live in August 2013 on a freelance basis to work alongside Bob booking tours.
+The focus is still on credible musicians from America and Canada.
+He has a long-standing working relationship with Rebecca and they wanted to develop their contacts in North America and in the UK within an established agency.
+Rebecca represents Amanda Rheaume, Ana Silvera and Annabelle Chvostek.

 Bob lives in a small village near Bury St Edmunds in rural West Suffolk and has a young family with his wife Lucy.
 He is known as Windmill Bob by Bob Harris because of his lifelong interest in windmills and he enjoys walking and running and when the weather is nice, cycling.